amritmage/magento-2-category-best-selling/README.md

 ## Main Functionalities

-This module will allow showing 4 products by default for best selling products on a cms page
+This module will allow showing 4 products by default for best selling products on a category page

 ## Installation